axm/geneticsharporithm/README.md

-# geneticsharporithm
+# geneticsharporithm - WIP
-Simple genetic algorithm implementation in C# which aims to mimick natural selection for a number of generations in order to solve a problem.
+Simple genetic algorithm implementation in C# and F# which aims to mimick natural selection for a number of generations in order to solve a problem.

 Very briefly, a genetic algorithm runs like this: